Millhouse Primary School and Nursery

 - To ensure that all staff receive appropriate training and access to professional development.

-- To take due notice of the Safe Recruitment Policy
+- To take due notice of the Safer Recruitment Policy

-- To organise separate panels as and when required for: staff discipline & dismissal (including appeal panel); staff pay appeal.
+- To organise separate panels as and when required for: staff discipline & dismissal (including appeal panel); staff pay appeal; flexible working appeals.

 - To review and consider staff grievances.